Akashic

 Across the recorded series it reached a Democratic high of 82.1 points in 1936 and a Republican high of 70.7 points in 1964.
 Between 2020 and 2024 the metro moved 4.5 points toward the Republican candidate; the 2024 margin was 16.4 points.

-A population of 412,590, a 56% non-Hispanic-white share, and a median household income of $58,880 describe the metro.
+A population of 412,590, a 55% non-Hispanic-white share, and a median household income of $58,880 describe the metro.
+The metro's voting pattern over the last decade is most similar to that of Shreveport-Bossier City, LA and Jackson, MS.

 Compare two places, side by side